St Patrick's Cathedral, Melbourne: Construction

-In 1858 William Wardell was commissioned to plan the cathedral with a contract signed on 8 December 1858 and building commencing the same year.

-Although the nave was completed within 10 years, construction proceeded slowly, and was further delayed by the severe depression which hit Melbourne in 1891.
-Under the leadership of Archbishop Thomas Carr the cathedral was consecrated in 1897 and even then it was not finished.
-Given the size of the Catholic community at the time, the massive bluestone Gothic cathedral was an immense and very expensive undertaking, and there were long delays while funds were raised.
-St Patrick's was one of the two largest churches brought to substantial completion anywhere in the world in the 19th century.
-The other is St Patrick's Cathedral, New York, United States.
+Within 10 year the nave was completed, with the bells blessed in a grand ceremony on the 29th November 1868; with a temporary wall built at the end of the nave, services could be held.
+Given the size of the Catholic community at the time, the massive bluestone Gothic cathedral was an immense and very expensive undertaking, and there were long delays while further funds were raised.
+Construction of the sanctuary and the elaborate chapels took longer, further delayed by the severe depression which hit Melbourne in 1891.
+Finally, under the leadership of Archbishop Thomas Carr, the cathedral was completed except for the spires, and it was consecrated on 1st November 1897.
+St Patrick's is said to be was one of the two largest churches brought to substantial completion anywhere in the world in the 19th century, the other being St Patrick's Cathedral in New York.

-Daniel Mannix, who became Archbishop of Melbourne in 1917, maintained a constant interest in the cathedral, which he was determined to see finished after the long delays during the previous 30 years.
-He oversaw the addition of the spires and other elements in the late 1930s.
-The building was officially completed in 1939.
+Daniel Mannix, who became Archbishop of Melbourne in 1917, maintained a constant interest in the cathedral.
+An appeal to fund the spires was first launched in 1929, though construction did not start until the mid 1930s.
+They were built taller than Wardell's original design, and completed, along with a new front door, in 1939.

 The cathedral is 103.6 m long on its long axis, 56.4 m wide across the transepts and 25.3 m wide across the nave.
 The nave and transepts are 28.9 m high.
 The central spire is 105 m high and the flanking towers and spires are 61.9 m high.
 The bluestone used in its construction was sourced from basalt deposits in nearby Footscray.